ShinObee5/StoryCompletion/README.md

 # Story Completion Application

 A creative and interactive story completion application powered by OpenAI API.
-This application allows users to input a story prompt or sentence and generates three unique variations of the story using the power of natural language processing and machine learning.
+This application allows users to input a story prompt or sentence and generates three unique suggestions for the story using the power of natural language processing and machine learning.

 ## Features